ericmconnelly/chat-client/README.md

 * user info
   * username
   * time that user has been online
-* list of rooms available (only 2 available for demo purposes)
+* list of rooms available (only a few available for demo purposes)

 On the right, once you select a chat room, we show:

 * room information
   * room name,
-  * list of usernames of users in the room (current user's username is highlighted and appears first)
+  * list of user names of users in the room (current user's username is highlighted and appears first)
 * messages
   * message text
   * username of the user that posted it